nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_filingComments.md

   </tr>
 </table>

-Reference to the test result, test group header or test report that the filing comments resource relates to.
+Reference to the test result or test group header that the filing comments resource relates to.
+Where the filing comments relate to the test report, the reference is made from the 'Test report' to the filing comment only.

 This **MUST** be qualified using the related.type 'derived-from'.